Mark Schedler - Sr. DOT Editor - J. J. Keller & Associates, Inc.

 Read more about driver qualification best practices here.

 Once you hire drivers and they are operating vehicles, your job of assessing performance and risk to your operation starts.
 You cannot eliminate all risk.
-However, risk mitigation involves auditing for compliance as well as finding, correcting, and preventing unsafe behavior on an ongoing basis.
+However, good fleet management practices support risk mitigation efforts through auditing for compliance as well as finding, correcting, and preventing unsafe behavior on an ongoing basis.

 Proactive driver behavior management based on telematics and hours-of-service records, such as data available from dash-cams, ELDs, and other vehicle safety systems, is a best practice.
 The goal is to use the data these systems generate to improve compliance, minimize potential liability, and to keep insurance claims as low as possible.
 Not reviewing the data and merely responding to accidents and reacting to roadside inspection violations is not acceptable.
 Juries punish negligent carriers with “nuclear” verdicts for failing to prevent detectable unsafe behavior.